 Since Indonesia is my second home (and my wife’s actual home!), we’ve been privileged to do a bunch of exploring in this beautiful country, including some of the most far flung Indonesian islands.

-Of course, Asia’s favorite island!
-I have to mention Bali.
+Of course, Asia’s favorite vacation island!
+Before I mention other places in Indonesia, I have to include Bali.
 It’s heaven for luxury seekers and budget travelers alike.
 There’s something for everyone here.